 Durant tries to shield himself from Maximillian...with a book.
 His admiration of knowledge is useless against the murderous truth.

-Scenery Porn: The Cygnus's interior resembles a high tech-cathedral of steel and glass with mammoth, lengthy corridors and ominous lighting.
+Scenery Porn: The interior of the Cygnus resembles a high tech-cathedral of steel and glass with mammoth, lengthy corridors and ominous lighting.

 The Danza: Played with, but not used straight.
 Dr. Reinhardt's henchbot is named Maximillian.
 The actor who plays Reinhardt is named Maximillian Schell.

-Villain Ball: Dr. Reinhardt's decision to have the crew of the Palomino killed after his secret was discovered, rather than let them flee anyway, resulted in the destruction of the Palomino and, indirectly, Maximilian's destruction.
+Villain Ball: Dr. Reinhardt's decision to have the crew of the Palomino killed after his secret was discovered, rather than let them flee resulted in the destruction of the Palomino, the Cygnus, and, indirectly, Maximilian's destruction and Reinhardt's eventual fate.
+Had Reinhardt told them to go in peace after Durant unmasked a cloaked "robot" they would've had no other choice anyway, leaving the field clear for Reinhardt to pursue his plans; then agin, that wouldn't have been enough villainy.

-The Voiceless: Maximilian never actually speaks; he presumably is able to communicate somehow, but not on-screen, which of course makes him all the more unsettling.
+The Voiceless: Maximilian never actually speaks; he presumably is able to communicate somehow, since Rheinhardt seems to understand him, but the audience doesn't see any sign of it, which of course makes him all the more unsettling.

 He does, however, let out an electronic sounding shriek when V.I.N.CENT drills him at the end.